 If you read my last post about mobile in 2015, you really should.

 Why?
-Not just because I want you to, but Google's taken things a step further since then, and announced a major update coming to a website near you on the Tuesday 21st April 2015.
+Not just because I want you to, but Google's taken things a step further since then, and announced a major update to shake up the SEO world coming to a website near you on the Tuesday 21st April 2015.

 As of this date Google will be expanding their use of mobile friendliness as a ranking signal.
 In their own words this is going to have a "significant impact in our search results".
 You can read the full announcement here.

 Why the mobile update is so significant: